 Maggie Pouncey is the author of the novel Perfect Reader (Pantheon, 2010).
 Her work has appeared in Fence, The New York Times Book Review and other places.
 A teaching artist for over a decade, she has taught writing workshops in many contexts, from poetry workshops for second and third graders in Long Island, to essay writing for inmates at a medium security prison through the Bard Prison Initiative.
 She has taught high schoolers in all genres of creative writing through Columbia’s summer program and the non-profit Girls Write Now, where she served as the volunteer Curriculum Director, and has taught undergraduates at Columbia University and Barnard College.
 Maggie received her BA and MFA from Columbia.

 Matt Miller comes to Stories as a veteran technology entrepreneur and executive.
 He has worked in New York technology companies for more than 15 years, with experience in both start-ups and well-established firms.
 Matt previously served as Chief Technology Officer at Amplify Education, where he led development of several industry-leading literacy and math products, reaching millions of students in all 50 states.
-Matt is also an active mentor for startups in education technology through the Edge and Started accelerators and serves as Acting Chief Technology Officer for panOpen, a digital platform for Open Education Resources in higher education.
+Matt is also an active mentor for startups in education technology through the EDGE and NYU StartEd accelerators.
 Matt holds BS and MS degrees in Computer Science from Columbia University.

 Mackenzie recently received her Master’s from Columbia University.
 While she has done historical research in film history, her passion is working with students.
 She has worked with young children as an assistant teacher at a Montessori school, and worked with young adults at a summer program at Yale.
 Mackenzie spends most of her time consuming every story around her and trying to please her Fitbit.